-various regulators in the United States tasked with supervising this market has evolved with the market.
+and individual dealer's separate electronic platforms played a key role in the ability of this market to withstand the covid-19 in-person restrictions.
+These electronic platforms have become an important part of the marketplace even with the subsidence of the pandemic in the United States.
+The role and rules of the various regulators in the United States tasked with supervising this market has evolved with the market.
 This chapter addresses the regulatory framework that has been built to address this expanding and changing marketplace.

 One of the central tensions for the US regulators grappling with this changing landscape has been between the perspective that the market is benefiting from democratisation versus the view that it is subject to inappropriate 'retail-isation'.
 The principal US regulator, the SEC, has made clear that it will not determine the merits of any given structured product or otherwise proscribe products in light of the view that the continued depth of the US capital markets benefits from new product introductions.
 This view stems from the bedrock belief that investors should be able to make their own investment decisions, even with complex products, so long as they have full and accurate disclosure with which to make their investment decision.
 This approach stems from the belief that individual investors can benefit from products that were only available to large institutional investors in the past and thereby democratises the investment landscape.
 On the other side, regulators are clearly concerned that not all retail investors will benefit from these products, whether they do not have the financial experience necessary to understand the products or whether unscrupulous distributors recommend unsuitable investments to them.
 From this perspective, the SEC and perhaps even more so the Financial Industry Regulatory Authority, Inc (FINRA), a self-regulatory organisation regulating broker-dealers, have created new rules and regulatory frameworks to police the market for complex products covering a range of issues.
 While these new rules have not always exclusively targeted structured products, they evince concerns that retail investors need careful protection when facing investment decisions relating to the retail-isation of complex financial instruments.
 These intertwined regulatory initiatives have addressed a wide variety of issues, including conflicts of interests, fees and commissions, sales to retirees, distribution governance procedures, and supervision and complex product creation and marketing more generally.
+Even geopolitics have intruded into this part of the market as US presidential executive orders aimed at Chinese military companies have impacted structured products that link to broad market indices that include the Chinese market.

-The regulatory environment in the United States is made more complex by the fact that structured products are primarily issued by heavily regulated bank holding companies.
+The regulatory environment in the United States is made more complex by the fact that structured products are primarily issued by heavily regulated bank holding companies (BHCs).
 These banks are subject to a myriad of bank capital, resolution planning and similar regimes that directly affect capital markets transactions, including structured products.
 For example, the Board of Governors of the Federal Reserve System (Federal Reserve) has formalised rules regarding eligible long-term debt that have had a major impact on structured products, and which types of entities can issue them, as described in this chapter.